jikeokwu/EECS-1710-Lab-3/README.md

 ## Assignment 2

 I had a **city parralax background**.
 The **generative landscape** was incorporated by **randomly spawning enemies** for the powerpuff girls to fight.
 It **get's repetive after seeing one or two enemies**, but this can be extended by **adding more enemies or changing enemy behavior**.

+## Project 1

+Created a class of flying creatures that fly arround the main creature.
+The initial size, speed of growth, largest size are all randomly generated.
+Then the creatures track the mouse